Grey-collar worker: Examples

+Classification issues and insurance requirements

 However, grey-collar does not solely refer to supervisory roles.
 Any profession that incorporates elements of both blue- and white- collar may be categorized as grey-collar.
 Furthermore, specialization and/or the manner in which work is performed may affect into which category a particular worker falls.
 As such, some professions may not neatly fall into the blue-collar or grey-collar categories, as some professionals in the career may be required to perform intellectual labor while others may not.

 For example, a plumber who specializes in repair may be considered a grey-collar worker due to the amount of intellectual work required to diagnose why a plumbing system is malfunctioning.
-Conversely, a plumber who specializes in new construction or renovation may be classed as blue-collar if they lack professional autonomy in deciding how the plumbing system should be laid out; ie they are expected to strictly adhere to construction plans that were drafted by an engineer or other white-collar worker.
+Conversely, a plumber who specializes in new construction or renovation may be classed as blue-collar if they lack professional autonomy in deciding how the plumbing system should be laid out; i.e. they are expected to strictly adhere to construction plans that were drafted by an engineer or other white-collar worker.
 However, a new construction or renovation plumber who is tasked with performing the intellectual work of determining how to layout the new plumbing systems may be considered grey-collar.